vikash-india/MusicNotes2Myself/practicals/003-AlankarOnCMajorScale.md

-# Description: Alankar or Ornamentation Using White Keys Only
+# Description: Alankar or Ornamentation On C Major Scale

 ### Hands and Fingers Mapping
 ![](images/fingers-to-key-mapping.jpg)